 iMedicalApps is the leading online publication for medical professionals, patients, and analysts interested in mobile medical technology and health care apps.
 Our physician editors lead a team of physicians, allied health professionals, medical trainees, and mHealth analysts in providing reviews, research, and commentary of mobile medical technology.
 Our publication is heavily based on our own experiences in the hospital and clinic setting.
 Our experiences at iMedicalApps have led us to develop iPrescribeApps.com, a platform that will enable providers to prescribe health apps to their patients.

 We have been recognized as experts in mobile health by the New York Times, Wired Magazine, Slate Magazine, American Medical News, and many other reputable media outlets.
 We have been referred by the venerable Cochrane Collaboration as an evidence based trusted Web 2.0 website.
 We have been in various medical journals, such as the Annals of Emergency Medicine, the Journal of Surgical Oncology, the Journal of Surgical Radiology, and others.

-Iltifat has given interviews to the New York Times, USA Today, Wired, Slate, and many other national news publications.
 He has given conference talks across the World on mobile medical technology.
 He recently served on a panel discussing mobile technology at the Brookings Institute in Washington D.C.

 Steve (@StevenChanMD, www.stevenchanMD.com) is a resident physician at the University of California, Davis Health System, researching mobile technology, psychiatry & human behavior.
 Steve previously worked as a visual designer and software engineer at both Microsoft & UC Berkeley.
 His current research is in asynchronous telepsychiatry and mobile applications to mental health.
 He has won awards at numerous health tech competitions, including the Health 2.0 Code-a-thon, UC Berkeley-Genentech Hacking Health annual, and the California Healthcare Foundation Design-a-thon.
 He enjoys bicycling, urban backpacking, video games, and traveling.